When I was 5, I wanted to be an astronaut. By the time I was 6, I wanted to be a pilot.

 I convinced myself that I could become a “flying doctor”, thus satisfying my itch to take to the skies.
 After 3 years of med school I quit.
 It was one of the scariest things I had to do.
 Largely, because quitting is humiliating and I have an almost unhealthy habit of persevering.
 Which is why I didn’t quit it after the 1st year, when I had already lost interest.

-After med school, I took a year out doing various things and was fortunate enough to get a scholarship to go back to varsity and study electronics and computer science at UCT.
+After med school, I took a year out doing various things and was fortunate enough to get a scholarship to go back to university to study electronics and computer science at UCT.
 Purely because I wanted to learn about it.
 I didn’t even think about making money from it.
 In the back of my mind I knew I would find a way to do what I love (building technology) and get paid for it.
-I’m by no means a billionaire, but it’s worked out okay so far
+I’m by no means a billionaire, but it’s worked out okay so far 🙂

 Earlier this year, I quit running Skyrove, and I had to start looking again.
 Do I want to continue doing what I’m doing or find a new career?
 I looked at all the fulfilling things I did in the last 8 years and realised that some of my most enjoyable moments were in teaching, educating and mentoring young technology entrepreneurs.
 I have an intense interest in education and my passion for technology has not wavered.
 I’m doing what I love (first) and I get paid for it (second).
 The video below is magic.
 You need to watch it and think about it and dream about it and make sure your kids do so as well.
 Share it!